2022 drone attack on the Sevastopol Naval Base

-On 29 October 2022, there was a large-scale attack by aerial drones and drone boats on the Black Sea Fleet in Sevastopol during the Russian invasion of Ukraine.
+On 29 October 2022, there was a large-scale attack by aerial drones and drone boats on the Black Sea Fleet in Sevastopol during the Russo-Ukrainian war.

 Course of events

 On the morning of 29 October 2022, the Russian governor of Sevastopol in Russian-occupied Crimea, Mykhailo Razvozhaev, announced the attack by drones on the ships of the Black Sea Fleet of the Russian Federation, which are in the waters of the Sevastopol Bay.
 Rozvozhayev called this attack the largest since 24 February, the day Russia's invasion of Ukraine began.
 According to Razvozhaev, nine drones and seven autonomous marine unmanned vehicles participated in the operation.

 According to the Russian TASS, at 4:20 a.m. on 29 October, a loud explosion was heard, after which several more "bangs" were heard.
 Telegram channels began to spread videos showing black smoke over Sevastopol and hearing explosions.

 While it is unknown how the drones communicated in the attack, this operation used similar black naval drones to one found with a Starlink terminal on it.
 Ukraine also had later similar attacks carried out using the civilian Starlink network for communications to guide them to target.